Cast or Blown Stretch Wrap

 Cast or Blown Stretch Wrap?
 Toronto Stretch Wrap and Danshar Polybag and Resin Inc. offer cast stretch film, which has several advantages over blown stretch film.

 Cast stretch film and blown stretch film are made using different processes which give them different qualities.
-In this post, I will discuss how cast and blown stretch film are produced, as well as the advantages of using cast stretch film over blown stretch film.
+In this post, we will discuss how cast and blown stretch film are produced, as well as the advantages of using cast stretch film over blown stretch film.

 Cast stretch wrap is produced by feeding beads of resin into a barrel which are then constrained through a narrow slotted die.
 The die creates a sheet of film which then goes through a rolling path with chilled rollers.
 The cooling solidifies the film and it is made into large rolls of stretch film.

 1. Cast stretch film has better elongation and stretches further than blown stretch film which gives it more film yield.
+Blown film can also stretch but requires more force to stretch than cast film.
+Cast film yields a better stretch than blown film.
+Cast film can stretch up to 300 percent and provides a more uniform application than blown film.

 2. Cast stretch wrap has better visual clarity than blown stretch film.
 The clear glossy finish of cast stretch film makes it easier to see and scan product identification tags, like barcodes or RFID.
 The higher level of clarity of cast film also allows for pallet products to be readily displayed on a showroom floor.
+Blown film is characterized by its hazy optics and lacking in gloss.
+This reduces the ease in which products can be scanned and identified in the warehouse.
+The higher levels of gloss in cast film which results from various resins used in manufacturing, as well the quicker cooling process.
+In warehouses where it is important to locate stock easily, cast film is the preferred option.

 If you have any questions or inquiries about our cast stretch film or any other bundling products, please contact Toronto Stretch Wrap.
 We happily serve clients in Toronto, North York, Vaughan, Thornhill, Richmond Hill, and other cities in the GTA.
 We also serve clients nationally across Ontario.